Dre Campbell Farm

 Pyrethrin insecticides are effective in killing Japanese beetles and other insects.

-They provide a quick knockdown for the pests once used on them.
+They provide a quick knockdown for the pests once they are used on them.
 However, avoid using it when beneficial insects and pollinators are around.

 15. Beauveria bassiana